0-d3y/ID-INFO-BOT/README.md

 **ID-INFO-BOT** Telegram bot to retrieve information about users' ID, programmed in Python language Telebot library

+# First of all, you must put your bot token in line 6 by creating a bot via BotFather.

 ## Installation

 1. **Clone the Repository**: